 Student Employment Applications

-The College ACCESS and Student Support Services programs use different proactive approaches that provide structured one-on-one sessions with at-risk college students.
-These components provides individualized, supportive, and engaging opportunities for interaction between the graduate mentor and freshmen students.
+The ACCESS Scholarship Program and TRIO Student Support Services programs use a variety of proactive approaches that provide structured one-on-one sessions with at-risk college students.
+These components provide individualized, supportive, and engaging opportunities for interaction between the graduate mentor and freshmen students.

 Please provide the Reference Form link to two professional references.

-email link to copy and paste reference form: https://goo.gl/forms/QWJmDuYXj3tUdU7n2
+*Email link to copy and paste reference form: https://forms.gle/MvUkJoXCiMVDmQVN7

 The link below will provide you with the opportunity to submit an application for consideration to work as a tutor.
 Applications will remain active and under consideration for up to two semesters.
 Please understand that we hire based on our existing need for your subject area and skillset, or to replace tutors that vacate their positions during the semester.
 You will only be contacted and scheduled for an interview/meeting if we feel we have an immediate need and can get you working soon.
-Most tutors are hired to work in a particular setting as follows: UTS Small Group Tutoring Lab (weekly appointment based tutoring); LEAD tutoring (conduct weekly group sessons for Chemistry coursework); Departmental Help Labs (drop-in no appointment needed help settings in various Academic Departments around campus).
-Our current tutor payscale is as follows: UTS Small Group Tutoring Lab: $8 per hour ($9 per hour for specific course needs at the 3000+ levels); Departmental Help Labs: $9 per hour; LEAD Tutoring: $9 per hour.
+Most tutors are hired to work in a particular setting as follows: UTS Small Group In-Person and Online Tutoring Lab (weekly appointment based tutoring); LEAD tutoring (conduct weekly group sessons for Chemistry coursework); Departmental Learning Labs (drop-in no appointment needed help settings in various Academic Departments around campus).
+Our current tutor payscale is as follows: UTS Small Group Tutoring Lab: $8 per hour; Departmental Learning Labs: $9 per hour; LEAD Tutoring: $9 per hour.